coderefinery/presentations/2024-RSECon-BYOC.md

 ## Bring your own Classroom to a CodeRefinery workshop

-Samantha Wittke, CSC - IT Center for Science, Finland
+Samantha Wittke, CSC - IT Center for Science, Finland (samantha.wittke@csc.fi)

 Radovan Bast, UiT - The Arctic University of Norway